2,500 students from Gujarat, 2,320 from Kerala among thousands of Indians stranded in Ukraine | Business

 The Karnataka government stated that 346 people from the state are stuck in Ukraine, and Chief Minister Basavaraj Bommai said he has requested the external affairs minister to make necessary arrangements like food for the stranded students.

-Concerned about the safety of thousands of Malayalis, especially students, trapped in Ukraine, Kerala Chief Minister Pinarayi Vijayan and Leader of the Opposition (LoP) in the State Assembly V D Satheesan have written to the external affairs minister separately, seeking their safe repatriation.
+Concerned about the safety of thousands of Malayalis, especially students, trapped in the war-torn country, Kerala Chief Minister Pinarayi Vijayan and Leader of the Opposition (LoP) in the State Assembly V D Satheesan have written to the external affairs minister separately, seeking their safe repatriation.

 Around 170 people from Andhra Pradesh and eight from Puducherry are stuck as well.
 Puducherry Chief Minister N Rangasamy has urged Prime Minister Narendra Modi to evacuate the students stranded in Ukraine.